DvidWils/Matplotlib-challenge/README.md

 ## Resources

 Relied on in class activites and examples from the instructor.
-ChatGPT was used for conceptual support and to clarify data analysis and visualization techniques.
+ChatGPT was used for conceptual support, as well as, for clarity with data analysis and visualization techniques.